CavsUNCGaccount/UNCG-LFG/README.md

  - pg v8.13.3 - PostgreSQL client for Node.js
  - nodemon v3.1.9 (devDependency) - For automatic server restarts during development
  - A local PostGreSQL database.
 Create it and call it uncg_lfg_db.
-    - Open the sql file named 'uncg_lfg_db_tables.sql.
+    - Open the sql file named 'uncg_lfg_db_tables.sql'.
 Copy and paste this script to the query console and run each sql query in order ONLY IF YOU STILL HAVENT MADE THE DATABASE YET.

     - If you already have the database made, run the queries to create tables you don't have (such as the newly created session table) and run the `ALTER TABLE` queries to alter the necessary tables.

 - Create a .env file in the root directory, in it paste the following:

         DB_HOST=localhost